I’m a retired Illinois home inspector, and I've crawled through the attics and crawlspaces of Chicagoland homes for over 12 years.

-I went through just a couple of hundreds files from my recent inspections in search for some pictures and I'm overwhelmed with a number of mold contaminated attics.
-While inspecting, I've never realized that, but it seams that this area is completely off limits for some home owners.
-So, I decided to bring a little attic awareness into your daily routines, and hope you'll appreciate it.
+I went through just a couple of hundreds of files from my recent inspections searching for some pictures, and I'm overwhelmed by the number of mold-contaminated attics.
+I've never realized it, but it seems like this area is completely off-limits for some homeowners.
+So, I decided to bring a little attic awareness into your daily routine and hope you'll appreciate it.

 What Causes Attic Mold?

-There are a few factors that have a major impact on making attic area a "mold friendly" environment:
+There are a few factors that have a major impact on making attic areas a "mold friendly" environment:

-First, we pick a cool day for this trip . . . access might be as easy as pulling down folding attic stairs, but sometimes it is a challenge as far as size of an opening and its location
+First, we pick a cool day for this trip . . . access might be as easy as pulling down folding attic stairs, but sometimes it is a challenge as far as the size of an opening and its location.

 How to Do It

 First things first: All bathroom/kitchen/dryer vents HAVE to discharge to the house exterior and beyond the attic area.

 - Access panel, pull down stairs should be insulated to minimize air transfer between the living area and the attic